 For two and three button jackets, a bow tie can look better since there’s much less empty space.

 The solution?
-Wear either a waistcoat as part of a three-piece suit, or a double breasted suit.
+Wear either a waistcoat as part of a three-piece suit, or a double-breasted suit.
 These options remove a lot of that empty space and “tighten” up your look.
 Do bear in mind that double breasted suits are often reserved for “very” formal events though.
-So for a slightly less formal, but still uber smart wedding day look, the three piece suit and bow tie combo is a winner.
+So, for a slightly less formal, but still uber smart wedding day look, the three-piece suit and bow tie combo is a winner.

 Bow tie & suspenders (with no waistcoat)

-This is the exception that breaks the above rule on “empty space”, and fits nicely into both the summer destination and semi-formal wedding wardrobe.
-Bow ties and suspenders look great when you’ve taken off your jacket as they nicely counteract the empty space, and combine to create a nice variety of colour.
+This is the exception that breaks the above rule on “empty space” and fits nicely into both the summer destination and semi-formal wedding wardrobe.
+Bow ties and suspenders look great when you’ve taken off your jacket as they nicely counteract the empty space and combine to create a nice variety of colour.

-The key to wearing a bow tie with suspenders is to use them as a tool for adding colour, but too much.
-To that end, keep your bow tie and suspenders a similar colour to avoid too an unseemly clash.
+The key to wearing a bow tie with suspenders is to use them as a tool for adding colour, but not too much.
+To that end, keep your bow tie and suspenders a similar colour to avoid an unseemly clash.
 If you’re wearing a patterned bow tie, the suspenders should usually match the primary colour.

 Bowties & weddings: A final word

 Feeling comfortable with what you’re wearing is a major part of looking great.
 If you want to wear a bow tie to a wedding, you absolutely can, and you can look amazing.
 If you’re still in doubt about whether you can or should wear one, simply reach out and ask the bride or groom.
 But generally speaking, you’re free to do so.
 Now, the trick is to look great, and by following our advice, you’re sure to do just that.